Patient Attendant Qualifications

-This course is designed to equip an individual with competencies required to participate in provision of nursing attendant services in a hospital set up.
-On successful completion of the course, the patient attendant (community health assistant) will be skilled in:
+The nursing aide course in Kenya is designed to equip the student with competencies required to participate in provision of nursing assistant services in a hospital set up, home-based care, or other care-giving environment.
+On successful completion of the course, the patient attendant (nurse aide) will be skilled in:

 - Preventing nosocomial infections